 - A passion for Wellington and our superb culture of hospitality.

-Applications close at 9am on Monday 07 May 2018.
+Applications close at midnight on Wednesday 18 July 2018.
 Please email your application to email@example.com, ensuring your relevant marketing and communications experience is clearly highlighted.
 Please check the Job Description for more information.

 Festival Director - WCET